-The subject site is located at 1801 S. Mays Street, Round Rock, Williamson County, Texas.
+The subject site is located at 801 S. Mays Street, Round Rock, Williamson County, Texas.
 The site is located within the Edwards Aquifer Transition Zone.
 The subject site is an existing retail fueling and convenience store.
+The site is currently not active.
 The proposed activities include the installation of a new, tertiary, fueling system.
 A new canopy will be constructed over the dispenser islands.